L1meJkeee/Applist_generator/README.md

 # Applist generator

 You can easily create Applist folder for Greenluma from txt file.
+Just download an Applist Generator.exe and gui folder